ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 In contrast to the Wright brothers is Samuel Langley, a professor of astronomy at the University of Pittsburgh.
-An aviation fanatic, he eventually built a plane that can fly, but the pilot had no means of controlling the plane, unlike the Wright brothers who invented the 3-axis control system which adopted by all subsequent planes.
+An aviation fanatic, he eventually built a plane that can fly, but the pilot had no means of controlling the plane, unlike the Wright brothers who invented the 3-axis control system which was adopted by all subsequent planes.
 Also, he spent roughly $300,000 (also at early 20th century value!).
 This is the reason why NASA named a research center in his honor and not a single center is named after the two nobodies from Ohio.

 &nbsp;